Top 10 interesting facts about Eagles

 06: Lifetime Mates

 Like they live to remain in a nest lifetime they also, choose a lifetime mate at around five years of age and only search for another if their mate dies.
-Once they found a mate, mating mostly takes place in coastal areas and, the female will lay 1-3 eggs in the early winter months.
-For hatching chicks from eggs, almost takes a little one month.
+Once they find a mate, mating mostly takes place in coastal areas and, the female will lay 1-3 eggs in the early winter months.
+Hatching chicks from eggs almost takes a little one month.
 Baby eagles can fly at the age of three months.

 05: Diet of Eagles